Ski cross: History

 The idea for a multi-racer single run with obstacles seems to have been borne at Alyeska Ski Resort in Alaska (USA) during the late 1970s.
 A group of racers, led by Scott Hunter an employee at Alyeska wanted to take advantage of the mountain's natural bobsled-like gullies and rollers in a race that was a hybrid between an alpine ski race and motocross.
 Interest waned in the early 1980s due to athletes graduating high school and leaving for college, while other racers concentrated on USSA and FIS sanctioned events.
-The last ski cross event on the original “silvertip” track occurred in the early 1980s.
+The last ski cross event on the original "silvertip" track occurred in the early 1980s.

 A similar idea originated with Jim "Too Tall" Essick, one of the founders of Recreational Sports Marketing (RSM), in the late 1980s.
 Essick wanted to bring the excitement of motocross to skiing, in order to make ski races more exciting for spectators.
 The idea was pitched to several corporations, but none wanted to sponsor the concept at the time.
 In 1991, a television programme filmed a snowboard cross segment, and the name "boarder cross" was trademarked.
 Eventually, similar events were staged with skis and, thus, skier cross was born.

 These days, the competition starts with a timed qualification run in order to narrow down the competition to 32 skiers.
 Then, skiers are divided into heats of 4 and race to the bottom of the course to secure their spot in the top half of their heat and move on to subsequent rounds of the competition until a champion is crowned.
 In this sport, racers are not allowed to intentionally make physical contact with each other, and such actions are grounds for immediate disqualification from the competition.
 However, due to the nature of the event, collisions as a result of skiers showing off, drafting, blocking or passing their opponents are not uncommon and often yield falls and injuries among multiple athletes.

+Alternative proposals

+Romanian alpine ski coach Ion Berindei independently developed an early concept similar to ski cross.
+According to Romanian Ski Federation records, Berindei invented an “obstacle race” format within freestyle skiing and formally submitted the proposal to the FIS during his tenure as national alpine coach (1958–1975).
+Although the concept was not adopted by FIS at the time and did not influence the later standardization of ski cross, the document represents an early documented proposal of multi-obstacle head-to-head ski racing within Europe.